4D-DSNS/DSNS-code/README.md

 [//]: # (We also provide a demo notebook that shows the entire neural framework.
 Please note that the `Jupyter Notebook` uses the pretrained D-SNS model and showcases the entire framework.
 It assumes that the `DSNS-code\data` folder is present in the main directory.)

-### Visualization

-We showcase the quality of DSNS as heatmap visualization.
-Similarly, we also highlight spatiotemporal registration visualizations, which are enabled by default.
-After model training, the visualization will be shown.

 ## License
 This work is made available under the MIT [license](https://github.com/4D-DSNS/DSNS-code/blob/main/LICENSE).